Dynamics 365 App for Outlook

 Once an email is tracked, this panel in Outlook will also show contextual records, for example upcoming appointments, open cases or active leads.

 Once an email has been tracked the Outlook panel displays the associated detail and offers numerous options to open these records in Dynamics 365 and create follow-up actions.
 This includes: adding tasks, appointments and phone calls.

 Broader Dynamics actions which can be completed within the Outlook app include:

 To adjust the tracked settings on an email click the change button to either untrack the message, or set regarding another Dynamics 365 record.

-Read the official Microsoft user guide to learn more about the app.
+Read the official Microsoft user guide or contact our Dynamics 365 support team to learn more about the app.